MissStrong/ICS4U/Unit 1/Note 5 - Conditionals.md

     <statement>;
 }
 ```
-The keywords `if`, `else if`, and `else` are hopefully self-explanatory.
+The keywords `if`, `else if`, and `else` work like this:
 * The `if` block runs only if the condition is `true`.
 * Any `else if` blocks run only if all the previous conditions in the conditional structure are `false` (the "else" in `else if`) and the new condition is true (the "if" in else if).
 * The `else` block runs only if all the previous conditions in the conditional structure are `false`.

 In any conditional structure, you may have as many or as few `else if` blocks as you wish.
 You may have no more than one `else` block.

-In general, if the conditions are mutually exclusive (i.e. they can't hold true at the same time), you should use `if` followed by `else if` rather than `if` followed by another `if`.
+In general, if the conditions are mutually exclusive (i.e. they can't hold true at the same time), we should use `if` followed by `else if` rather than `if` followed by another `if`.

-If there is only one statement in a block, you may remove the curly braces and move the statement up one line.
+If there is only one statement in a block, we may remove the curly braces and move the statement up one line.

 For example, the following two pieces of code perform essentially the same thing.